woobertdoo/cs-projects/README.md

 ### project-1
 The first of a sequence of projects in creating a full web application.
 This iteration includes HTML and CSS.

+### dota-quiz-react/dota-quiz-server
+These two projects work in tandem to create a full stack version of project-1.
+This application uses react for the front end and Node.JS, Express, and PostgresSQL for the backend technologies.

 ## CMP SCI 3130: Design and Analysis of Algorithms